Flu jab in brief

-- 90 per cent of people with asthma say that viruses such as colds and flu can trigger asthma symptoms.
+- 90 per cent of people with asthma say colds and flu trigger their asthma symptoms.

-- People who've had the flu vaccine are less likely to get flu, or if they do get it, it's likely to be milder.
+- If you have the flu jab you’re less likely to get flu, and if you do get it, it’s likely to be milder.

-- The flu vaccine is usually given between September and early November.
-If you need it, you'll need it once a year.
+- The flu jab is available every year usually between September and early November.

 Anyone can get flu, but it can be more serious for certain people, including:

 - people who have a long-term health condition

 - people whose immune systems are not strong

 Why do some people with asthma have the flu vaccine?

 Asthma causes your airways to become swollen and sensitive to your triggers.
 Getting the flu causes more swelling and make your airways even more sensitive.
 This can make your asthma symptoms worse and increase your risk of an asthma attack.

 The annual flu vaccine creates antibodies in your body that protect you from the type of flu around that year.
 So if you do come into contact with the virus your body will be prepared to fight it off.